This delicious beef noodle casserole will feed your entire family on the cheap! Get the complete recipe here.

 A little while ago, I purchased a cookbook at a garage sale.
 It was a gem of a find!
-In the 1950s, a bunch of US Military Officer wives compiled a collection of their favorite casseroles!
+In the 1960s, a bunch of US Military Officer wives compiled a collection of their favorite casseroles!
 There are over 200 of them inside and I am going to share one casserole with you each week!
+(You can buy used copies of the cookbook here on Amazon).

 Can you tell I am excited?